Why this matters

 Washington cottage food laws: what is the short version?

 Washington requires permit before selling cottage food.
 The listed cost is $355.
 The annual gross sales cap is $35,000.
-Washington allows online orders, seller delivery for cottage food sellers in the current data.
+Washington allows online orders, seller delivery for cottage food sellers.

-Do I need a cottage food permit in Washington?
+Do I need a cottage food license or permit in Washington?

 Yes.
 Washington requires permit before selling cottage food.
 The listed cost is $355.
 Check the official state source before selling because local zoning, food safety training, or label rules may still apply.